asagi4/comfyui-prompt-control/README.md

 More advanced workflows might explode horribly.

-- only batch size 1 works for whatever reason
 - Needs better syntax.
 A1111 is familiar, but not very good
 - alternating
 - convenient prompt editing for multiple sampling passes (HR fix etc)